 - Reproductive damage

 In addition, after a pedestrian is hit by a car and injured, they may suffer from emotional trauma.
 Signs of emotional trauma after an accident may include anxiousness, post-traumatic stress disorder, sleeplessness, and possible depression.
-You have the right to pursue compensation for all your injuries, physical and emotional.
+Treating these injuries can be costly, but you have the right to pursue compensation for all your pedestrian accident injuries, both physical and emotional.

 If you or a loved one suffered in a pedestrian accident at the hands of a negligent driver, we will take every possible measure to ensure that your rights are protected.
-A Houston pedestrian accident lawyer with Loncar Lyon Jenkins can help you understand more about your legal options during a free consultation with our law firm at 877-239-4878.
+A Houston pedestrian accident lawyer with Loncar Lyon Jenkins can help.

-Our attorneys and legal team work hard to ensure the rights of our clients are being protected fully.
-Texas Transportation Code § 552 holds that pedestrians have the right of way when they face a green walk signal, unless the only green signal is a turn arrow.
+Our pedestrian accident attorneys work hard to ensure the rights of our clients are being protected fully.
+For example, Texas Transportation Code § 552.001 holds that pedestrians have the right of way when they face a green walk signal unless the only green signal is a turn arrow.

-This law includes other common-sense laws that protect pedestrians and society at large from dangerous driving behaviors.
-We are familiar with Section 552 cases, and common pitfalls that may threaten the validity of a case.
+This chapter includes other common-sense laws that protect pedestrians and society at large from dangerous driving behaviors.
+We are familiar with Chapter 552 cases and common pitfalls that may threaten the validity of a case.
 Even if a pedestrian were jaywalking, there is still language in Section 552 that protects someone crossing a street if a reasonable driver would have seen them and stopped.

-Texas is a comparative negligence state, meaning that there could be factors that cause you to be partially responsible.
-If the other side can claim that your partial negligence contributed to the auto-pedestrian accident, then the settlement you receive would be reduced by the percentage of the fault you shared in the accident.
+Under this doctrine, you could still pursue compensation as long as you were not more than 50% responsible for the accident.
+In these instances, the defendants could claim that your partial negligence contributed to the auto-pedestrian accident.
+The settlement you receive would be reduced by the percentage of the fault you shared in the accident.

 You may want to seek the help of a Houston pedestrian accident lawyer from the office of Loncar Lyon Jenkins.
 We are prepared to negotiate on your behalf to help you receive a fair settlement.
-We work on a contingent basis, meaning we do not get paid until your case reaches a satisfactory conclusion.
+We can also file a personal injury lawsuit and take your case to court if necessary.
+We work on a contingency fee basis, meaning we do not get paid until your case reaches a satisfactory conclusion.

-Call in the Strong Arm today at 877-239-4878 for a free consultation about your rights.
+Call in the Strong Arm today for a free initial consultation about your rights.